jbussemaker/AssignmentEncoding/README.md

 3. Matrix elements can be constrained to 0 to represent explicitly forbidden connections between node pairs.
    This can be used to model network connections, where any connection between nodes is possible (i.e. network nodes are represented by both src and tgt nodes at the same time), except from/to itself.
+4. Nodes may or may not exist or may be constrained to certain nr of connections.
+Each such "existence scheme" can be determined in advance, and only one such existence scheme may exist at a time.
+This means that the encoding algorithm should be flexible enough to define design variables that represent the superset of all existence schemes.

 This representation leads to a fundamental difference between node-wise connections and between-node connections:
 - Node-wise connections are used to represent assignment patterns where only the amount of connections is relevant